faizul726/faizul726.github.io/matject-src/docs/guide-for-beginners.md

 # Guide for beginners

 Hello there! <img style="display: inline; vertical-align: text-bottom;" width="24px" alt=":doggysmurk:" src="/stolen_emojis/doggysmurk.png" title="stolen from YSS discord server">
-I know where you're here.
+I know why you're here.
 So, let's get straight to the subject!

 ::: tip Things you need to know!
 * Matject is a script to make using shaders on Minecraft: Bedrock Edition much easier.
 * **Absolutely zero** Command Prompt/Terminal knowledge is needed to use it!
 All you have to do is press some keys to navigate.
 * It automatically takes care of many things.
-So, don't worry, just give it shader you want to use and it will work.
+So, don't worry; just give it theshader you want to use, and it will work.
 * It's 100% safe.
 > You can know more about Matject on this documentation.
 Just explore!
 :::